MShawon/YouTube-Viewer/README.md

 # Windows
 * ## Binary Release

-  For windows you can download binary releases from **[Binary releases](https://github.com/MShawon/YouTube-Viewer/releases)** or you can install it from source.
+  For windows you can download binary releases from **[Binary releases](https://github.com/MShawon/YouTube-Viewer/releases)**.
+Download this file named `YouTube-Viewer_win_x.x.x.zip`, unzip it and run the `youtube_viewer.exe`.
+Or you can install it from source.
 To do so keep reading.

 * ## Installation